 For each coach the coaching cell (mentoring) consists of a Master Coach (from their club), a Coach Mentor (experienced coach from outside football), a Professional Skills Mentor (such as an occupational or business psychologist) and a Premier League Advisor.

-As part of the League’s commitment to equality and diversity, through the Premier League Coach Inclusion and Diversity Scheme, ECAS provides the opportunity to include six black, Asian and minority ethnic (BAME) and female coaches per intake from 2018/19, which is up from six in previous seasons.
+As part of the League’s commitment to equality and diversity, through the Premier League Coach Inclusion and Diversity Scheme, ECAS provides the opportunity to include nine black, Asian and minority ethnic and female coaches per intake from 2018/19, which is up from six in previous seasons.

-As a further part of developing a world-leading youth coaching fraternity, each Academy coach is required to have their own development action plan, measured against the clubs’ bespoke Coach Competency Framework (CCF).
+As a further part of developing a world-leading youth coaching workforce, each Academy coach is required to have their own development action plan, measured against the clubs’ bespoke Coach Competency Framework (CCF).